luciusmagn/maturita_2020/web/index.md

 bit about video game development.
 I am really sad that Flash died, only because of how __Actionscript 3__ was great for me.
 Many thanks to __Shaymus22__ for his tutorials, which started out great, but he never bothered to finish them.
-Otherwise, flash really deserves to die.
-Luckily, we still have Haxe and Haxe sounds neat, although I didn't play with it much.
+Otherwise, Flash really deserves to die.
+Luckily, we still have Haxe and it sounds neat, although I didn't play with it much.

 I started with __VB.NET__ when I wanted to do some hacking (in the correct meaning of the word, not the distored one made by media) on __Terraria__